anmol1vw13/anmol1vw13.github.io/_posts/2021-03-03-gojek-kafka-cluster-google-live-migration-learnings.md

 Apart from figuring out the right consumer config, we realized that since live migration is the one creating all the fuss, we also updated the [migration policy](https://cloud.google.com/compute/docs/instances/setting-instance-scheduling-options#schedulingoptions) from migrateOnHostMaintenance to terminateOnHostMaintenance and also set compute.instances.automaticRestart to be true.
 Shutdown and restart would mean a faster preferred election.
-Since Kafka is and highly available setup, one broker shutting down for a few minutes wouldn't have much effect.
+Since Kafka is and highly available setup, one broker being down for a few minutes wouldn't have much effect.

+### The positives

+The last week of February was THE WEEK where we got to learn a lot about kafka.
+This was also the week, were the whole team paired together all the time which in turn contributed to strengthening the bond.
+Kudos to such production issues!! 🤪

 ## Helpful Pages